• Skip to main content

 • Dough: Keep it covered to prevent it from drying.

-• Perogies size: This depends on personal preference.
-I like to make small perogies so use a glass with a diameter of 6.5 cm (approx. 2.5 inches) but you can use a slightly bigger glass.
-But remember – the bigger the perogies the less of them you’ll be able to make.
+• Pierogies size: This depends on personal preference.
+I like to make small perogies but you can make larger ones.
+But remember – the bigger the pierogies the less of them you’ll have.
 You should get approx. 65 small perogies.

 • How much filling to use in each dumpling: Generally the more the better but use however much you feel comfortable with.
 After all you need to be able to fully encase the filling in the dough (however, as the dough is quite stretchy you can probably use more filling than you think).

-• Serving: Enjoy hot with a little butter (if straight from the pot), sour cream of fried bacon.
-If you make them ahead coat thoroughly with butter or oil and place in a large bowl.
+• Storing: If you make them ahead coat thoroughly with butter or oil and place in a large bowl.
 Keep leftover homemade perogies refrigerated, covered, for up to 3 days.
-Reheat either in a microwave or in the oven (covered).
+Reheat either in a microwave, in the oven (covered) or in a frying pan.

 • Polish Sauerkraut Pierogi (Kapusta) Dumplings